Skip to main content

 Academics

-UVA has 12 different schools, ranging from public policy to engineering.
-The oldest schools within UVA are the School of Law and the School of Medicine, both founded in 1819.
-The School of Data Science is the newest school, founded only two years ago.
+The UVA’s oldest schools are the School of Law and the School of Medicine, both founded in 1819.
+The School of Data Science is the newest, founded just a few years ago, in 2019.

 The most prestigious school within UVA is the McIntire School of Commerce, often regarded as one of the nation’s finest undergraduate business schools.
-In fact, we rank it #9 on our list of best colleges for business, and it’s the #1 public school on the list.
-The undergrad business program is 2 years long, taking place during junior and senior year.
-Students must take 2 years of liberal arts and business prerequisites before applying to the program.
-UVA has another business school, the Darden School of Business, which is focused on graduate business programs.
+In fact, Collegevine ranks it ninth on its list of best colleges for business, and it’s the first public school on the list.

 Extracurriculars

-The fear for many freshmen is getting lost in the crowd and not finding friends after four years.
-It should follow that the more opportunities to meet people, the better.
-With UVA’s over 800 clubs, making friends should be a breeze.
-Why not Join Hot Kids Sketch comedy and perform on stage?
+Why not join Hot Kids Sketch comedy and perform on stage?
 If you’d rather be behind the scenes as a writer, maybe IfYou’reReadingThis is the club for you, an open-ended platform for students to share their experiences with mental health on campus.
-Neither of these fit?
-Accounting club, Deafness Education Club, Futures in Fashion, or 795 others may be the fit for you.
+Are neither of these a good fit?
+Accounting Club, Deafness Education Club, Futures in Fashion, or 795 others may be a fit for you.
 My personal favorite is a barbershop quartet called The Barbers of C’Ville (get it?).

-UVA also offers incredible sporting and intramural opportunities for students.
+UVA also offers excellent athletic and intramural opportunities for students.
 Super Smash Bros., cornhole, volleyball, and Spikeball are just a few of the activities to get moving on campus.
-If playing sports isn’t your thing, how about watching them?
-The University of Virginia’s basketball team was ranked #4 going into the NCAA tournament so you know their games will be an exciting place to be.

 Traditions